jakethrasher/redux-thunk/README.md

-* playing with asynchronous redux
+* using redux thunk middleware to apply async calls to store
-* using redux connect() function to connect to store
+* using redux connect() function